 Acid Rain

 There are invisible air pollutants like Nitrogen Oxide and Sulfuric Oxide.
-When they combine with the rain that falls to the Earth, they form Acid Rain.
+When they combine with the rain that falls on the Earth, they form Acid Rain.
 Some of the devastating effects of acid rain include:

-• The inability of fish eggs to hatch, and most young fish to survive acidic bodies of water
+- The inability of fish eggs to hatch and most young fish to survive acidic bodies of water

-• The death of trees and plants as acid rain removes minerals and nutrients from the soil
+- The death of trees and plants as acid rain removes minerals and nutrients from the soil

-• The increased risk of heart attacks resulting in human death
+- The increased risk of heart attacks resulting in human death

 Eutrophication